RafsanJany-44/Python-packages/dictRysan/ReadMe.md

 > - Show how many types of values in the dictionary.
 > - Get the a component trhough index.
 > - Get index trhough key.
+> - Sort 2 level nested dictionary by value of sub Dictionary.

 ----------